 Section 2: Criminal Provisions Addressing Demand

-- 2.1 The state sex trafficking law can be applied to buyers of commercial sex acts with a victim of domestic minor sex trafficking.
+- 2.1 The state sex trafficking law can be applied to the buyers of commercial sex acts with a minor.

-- 2.2 Buyers of commercial sex acts with a minor can be prosecuted under CSEC laws.
+- 2.2 Buyers of commercial sex acts with a minor can be prosecuted under commercial sexual exploitation of children (CSEC) laws.